jimmyshjj/ChessGPT/README.md

 ## Usage

-ChessGPT supports different player types for White and Black, including human players, ChatGPT, and Stockfish.
+GPTChessmate supports different player types for White and Black, including human players, ChatGPT, and Stockfish.
 The game can be played in a GUI or CLI mode, and the player types can be selected at the start of the game.

 ## Configuration